paulipa/sico-wiki/community/partner-corporations.md

 - Null Sec PvP
 - Industry
 - Contact: Harnaget Ostus

-## [Stain Train [W00--]](/community/coalition-corporations/w00)
-Are you looking for a newb friendly/old school no BS/no Drama kinda group?
-We live in NPC null and expect you to show an effort to be out here with us.
-Our Focus is USTZ with a dash of AUTZ in there.
-- Location: Null Sec
-- Timezone: US
-- PVP, Black Ops
-- Capital Warfare, Industry
-- Contact: Don Purple

 # Wormholes
 ## [Wormhole Academy for Exploration and Yeet [WAEY]](/community/coalition-corporations/waey)